freeCodeCamp/freeCodeCamp/curriculum/challenges/portuguese/02-javascript-algorithms-and-data-structures/basic-javascript/concatenating-strings-with-plus-operator.md

 assert(/start\.
 This/.test(myStr));
 ```

-`myStr` deve ter o valor da string `This is the start.
+`myStr` deve ter como valor a string `This is the start.
 This is the end.`

 ```js
 assert(myStr === 'This is the start.
 This is the end.');